thacheshirecat/Game-Corner/README.md

   Input: "hello"/"hello" - Output: "hello shows up 1 time(s) in the string: hello"
 7. Program is able to find each instance of the single word in a string of multiple words //
   Input: "hello"/"the cat hello bird" - Output: "hello shows up 1 time(s) in the string: the cat hello bird"
+8. The program is an MVC app with an interface that can be viewed through the browser.